tejastank/openerp-php-connector/README.md

 XMLRPC Connecotor communicate with OpenERP Server 6 and 7, 8.0 version too.
 One of tested and well worked PHP Connector.
 AGPL V3

 We had been successful delived many mobile apps, eCommerce apps and many other business apps, by using this simplest, powerful connector.
+Its works with SSL enabled OpenERP/Odoo Instance.

 License: AGPL V3, No exception, by using this lib, you can keep private your code/modules.